Paramboia/pokemon-fusion/requirements/hot-score-ranking.md

 ## Overview

 The Hot Score Ranking System solves the "rich-get-richer" or "cold start" problem in content ranking by implementing a Reddit-style algorithm that balances popularity (likes) with content freshness (recency).
-This ensures newer content has a fair chance to compete with older, highly-liked content.
+This ensures newer content has a fair chance to compete with older, highly-liked content, while still rewarding fusions that continue to receive likes over time.

 ## Problem Statement